ThomasQuinnKelly/bip-reference-person/local-dev/README.md

 # Local Development Environment
-This local development environment is strickly for demonstration and local testing of the BIP Platform.
+This local development environment is a set of docker images, and is strictly for demonstration and local testing of the BIP Platform.

+The local-dev folder also contains tools to assist with preparing to submit [SwA Code Reviews](../docs/fortify-and-swa.md).

 For information about the BIP Framework and Reference Application, see this [README](https://github.ec.va.gov/EPMO/bip-reference-person).